Azure-Readiness/HOL-IntroToCloudServices-VS2012/HOL.md

 	_Create Virtual Netowrk_

-1. In the Create Virtual Network dialog box complete the **Name** and in **Affinity group** select _Create a new affinity group_.
+1. In the Create a Virtual Network dialog box complete the **Name** and in **Affinity group** select _Create a new affinity group_.
 Select the desired region and complete the **Affinity Group Name**.
-Click the arrow on the bottom of the dialog box.
+Click the arrow at the bottom of the dialog box.

 	![Create Virtual Network dialog box](Images/create-virtual-network-dialog-box.png?raw=true "Create Virtual Network dialog box")

 	_Create Virtual Network dialog box_

-1. Leave the DNS Servers empty and click the arrow on the bottom of the dialog box.
+1. In the DNS Servers and VPN Connectivity, leave the DNS Servers empty and click **Next** at the bottom of the dialog box.

 	![DNS Servers and VPN Connectivity](Images/dns-servers-and-vpn-connectivity.png?raw=true "DNS Servers and VPN Connectivity")

 	_DNS Servers and VPN Connectivity_

-1. In the Virtual Network Address Spaces leave the default value and finish the wizard.
+1. In the Virtual Network Address Spaces window, leave the default values and finish the wizard.

 	![Virtual Network Address Spaces](Images/virtual-network-address-spaces.png?raw=true "Virtual Network Address Spaces")

 	_Virtual Network Address Spaces_

-1. In the Network Tab, wait until the Network status is Created.
+1. In the **Networks** Tab, wait until the network status changes to _Created_.

 	![Virtual Network Created](Images/virtual-network-created.png?raw=true "Virtual Network Created")

 	_Virtual Network Created_

-1. Now you will create the Cloud Service were the application will be deployed.
+1. Now you will create the cloud service were the application will be deployed.
 To do so, click the **NEW** button at the bottom of the screen.

 	![New button](Images/new-button.png?raw=true "New button")